Editable fields can vary based on the location and language of the user, and any restrictions associated with the collection.

 - For name corrections, after you make the correction, both the incorrect name and the corrected name appear in future search results.

 - Only the corrected date or place appears in future search results.

 - If you used the record to add a person to Family Tree, check the name in Family Tree, and make corrections as needed.

-- After you make the correction, you can also attach the document to the record of your ancestor in Family Tree.
+- After you make the correction, you can also attach the document to the Family Tree profile of your ancestor.

 - Consider keeping a personal list of any indexing errors that you cannot fix.
 You can correct them later when more correction options become available.
 Thank you for your patience as we work to resolve this challenge.

 How do I edit or delete a correction that I made to an indexed historical record?

 How do I attach a historical record to a person in Family Tree?

 Why can't I fix indexing or transcription errors?